FrancescoMariottini/challenge-api-deployment/README.md

 It wasn't initially clear how to split the code between the model creation/evaluation and the API service thus some additional time was spent on reconverting the files structure after.

 ## Step 2: Pre-processing pipeline ##
-This python module contains all the code to preprocess the data.
-The file cleaning_data.py contains all the code used to preprocess the data received to predict a new price (fill the nan, handle text data,...).
-The file contains a function preprocess() that takes a new house's data as input and returns those data preprocessed as output.
+The DataFeatures class in validation.py serves to validate if the client stuck to the required json schema and stayed within realistic value ranges.
+It has operations for returning human readable errors and returning a corrected json, where for example "0" is evaluated as integer 0.
+The class is based on the [marshmallow](https://github.com/marshmallow-code/marshmallow) library.

-If data doesn't contain the required information, an error is returned to the user.
+The file cleaning_data.py contains all the code used to preprocess the validated request received to predict a new price.
+Optional values not provided by the client but needed by our model are imputed to be 0 (ex. does not have swimmingpool) or 1 (ex. garden-area is 0).
+We use 1 to indicate a zero area value because the model feature is actually log(area).

 ### Highlights ###
 The pre-processing was split into two distinguished step, the validation of the request and then the formatting of the values after to comply with the model requirements.